 Prepare your financial statements.

 You need records to prepare accurate financial statements.
-These include income (profit and loss) statements and balance
+These include income (profit and loss) statements, cash

 Identify source of receipts.

-You will receive money or property from many sources.
-Your records can identify the source of your receipts.
-You need
+You will receive money, property, and/or services from many sources.
+Your records can identify the source of your

 Keep track of deductible expenses.

 You may forget expenses when you prepare your tax return unless you record them when they occur.

 You need records to prepare your tax return.
 For example, your records must support the income, expenses, and credits